banner-bg

 More grants for your daycare can be obtained by:

-• Applying for them through the US Small Business Administration.
+• Applying for them through the US Small Business Administration

-• Enter "daycare business grants" into your preferred search engine to see what comes up.
+• Enter "daycare business grants" into your preferred search engine to see what comes up

-• Check whether local or national organizations provide small business owners with daycare business grants.
+• Check whether local or national organizations provide small business owners with daycare business grants

 How can I cut my monthly expenses?

 You can reduce your monthly expenses by shopping at local wholesale companies for cleaning supplies, art supplies, and other items.
+Check your inventory before reordering more supplies to ensure that you don’t have an excess of a particular item.

 You can also sign up for a grant such as the Child and Adult Care Food Program funded by the USDA Food and Nutrition Service to help cover your food costs and, in turn, reduce your expenses.